SEE ALSO: ABOUT US

-Defending History defends the history of the East European Holocaust from the onslaught of the New Far Right’s East European campaign (by states, their proxies, and other elites) to downgrade and obfuscate the Holocaust into one of two supposedly equal Holocausts; defends the integrity of victims and supports Holocaust survivors and their families; supports local people who courageously speak out; to support freedom of speech and particularly the freedom to oppose government and (ultra)nationalist history-warping agendas and monitors media integrity; defends human rights and equality of all people (including LGBT rights); supports minorities’ equal rights, the remnant East European Jewish communities, and Yiddish and Litvak culture, and defend old Jewish cemeteries.
+Defending History believes it important to defend the history of the Holocaust from the onslaught of the New Far Right’s East European campaign (by states, their proxies, and other elites) to downgrade and obfuscate the Holocaust into one of two supposedly equal Holocausts; to defend the integrity of victims and support Holocaust survivors and their families; to support local people who courageously speak out; to support freedom of speech and particularly the freedom to oppose government and (ultra)nationalist history-warping agendas; to monitor media coverage; to defend human rights and equality of all people; to support the remnant East European Jewish communities, Yiddish and Litvak culture, and defend old Jewish cemeteries.
 Support for the Seventy Years Declaration (of 2012).

-Defending History resists attempts to impose Double Genocide as a new model for World War II history, and the various perversions and inversions of history inherent in these attempts, including glorification of the local collaborators and perpetrators, and defamation of victims who survived by heroically joining the anti-Nazi partisans; opposes the European campaign of revisionism (and the redefinition of “genocide” for that purpose); opposes state-dictated nationalist incursion into mainstream historiography, and attempts to silence or marginalize dissent by criminalizing opposing views; opposes investment in “Jewish” events as camouflage for the foregoing; to combat racism, the neo-Nazi movement, antisemitism and homophobia.
+Defending History believes it important to resist attempts to impose Double Genocide as a new model for World War II history, and the various perversions and inversions of history inherent in these attempts, including glorification of the local collaborators and perpetrators, and defamation of victims who survived by heroically joining the anti-Nazi partisans; to oppose the European campaign of revisionism (and the redefinition of “genocide” for that purpose); to oppose state-dictated nationalist incursion into mainstream historiography, as well as the attempts to silence or marginalize dissent by criminalizing opposing views; to expose investment in “Jewish” events that are intended to provide camouflage for the foregoing; to combat racism, the neo-Nazi movement, antisemitism and homophobia.
 Opposition to the Prague Declaration (of 2008).

 Based in Vilnius, Lithuania, DH also monitors relevant events and reactions in Canada, Estonia, Germany, Hungary, Israel, Latvia, Lithuania, South Africa, the UK, Ukraine and the United States, among others.